 - Pack cabbage mixture into one half gallon-sized jar or two quart-sized jars.

-- Place cap on jar and tighten.
+- Place a cap on the jar and tighten.

-- Place jar in a bowl (to catch any overflow) and place the bowl in a warm undisturbed area that is approximately 68°F to 70°F.
+- Place the jar in a bowl (to catch any overflow) and place the bowl in a warm undisturbed area that is approximately 68°F to 70°F.

 - As bubbles begin to appear in the jar, loosen the lid daily to release some of the gases that have built up, and then retighten the lid.
 (This step is not necessary if you are using the pickle pipes.)

 - After a few days of fermentation, use a clean fork to taste the red cabbage.
 If the taste is to your liking, refrigerate your red cabbage.
 Generally, it will take approximately 7-14 days for the red cabbage to reach its proper level of fermentation.
-Keep in mind that initially it will taste salty, but the saltiness will mellow over the coming weeks.
+Keep in mind that initially, it will taste salty, but the saltiness will mellow over the coming weeks.

 - Once sweetened to your liking, return the red cabbage to the jar, put the lid on the jar, and refrigerate it.

 Shop for items used in this blog post or video

 Favorite Fermentation Supplies

 - Masontops Complete Fermentation Kit